jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **eligible hedge** is defined in section EM 8 (Some definitions) for the purposes of subpart EM (Hedging of currency movements in Australian non-attributing shares and attributing FDR method interests)
   - **eligible research and development expenditure** is defined in section LY 5 (Eligible research and development expenditure)
   - **emergency call** is defined in section CX 34 (Meaning of emergency call)
+  - **emergency event** —
+    (a) is defined in section 3(1) of the Tax Administration Act 1994 for the purposes of subpart FP (Tax relief for emergencies):
+    (b) for the purposes of section MB 13 (Family scheme income from other payments), means an event declared to be an emergency event by the Commissioner in a determination under section 91AAS of the Tax Administration Act 1994
   - **emergency event**
+  - **emergency event period** is defined in section FP 3 (Definitions for the purposes of subpart FP) for the purposes of subpart FP (Tax relief for emergencies)
   - **emigrating company** is defined in section FL 1(1) (What this subpart does)
   - **emissions unit** means a unit as defined in section 4(1) of the Climate Change Response Act 2002
   - **emissions unit shortfall year** , for a person means an income year that—